5 min

 Monitor networks and entire IT infrastructure for security hitches.
 You need to know what systems are connected to your network and how.
 IT infrastructure monitoring and management solutions like Domotz can help you here.

 Domotz will give you full visibility on your network and automatically discover all your connected devices.
-Additionally, you’ll be able to arrange quickly, and handle everything with the Domotz Asset Inventory.
+Additionally, you’ll be able to arrange things quickly and handle everything with the Domotz Asset Inventory.
 Furthermore, you can see everything in an intuitive, easy-to-navigate, and automatic topology map.

 4) Backup and recovery